North Africans in the United States: Culture and language

-Most of North Africans in the United States are Muslims, Jews and Catholics (Isleños).
-Although there is also a small minority of people with the Berber culture that according to the census of 2000, they were 1327 people in the U.S. As well as also Jewish minorities originating mainly from Morocco.
-Most of the Muslim are Sunnis.
+Most of North Africans in the United States are Muslims (Majority Sunni, Minority Shia), Jews and Christians (Catholic, Protestant, Eastern Orthodox, Oriental Orthodox).
+Although there is also a small minority of people with the Berber culture that according to the census of 2000, they were 1327 people in the US.
+As well as also Jewish minorities originating mainly from Morocco.
+Most Muslims from North Africa are Sunnis.

-Linguistically, the majority of North Africans in United States speak English, Arabic, Coptic, French (Algerians, Moroccans, and Tunisians), Berber, Italian (Libyans), and Spanish (some Isleños).
+Linguistically, the majority of North Africans in United States speak English, Arabic, Coptic (Egyptians), French (Algerians, Moroccans, and Tunisians), Berber languages, and Spanish (Canarian Spanish, Moroccans).

-While the Arabic language is shared by most North African people – although in their particular dialects such as Moroccan Arabic or Tunisian Arabic, French and Italian are also often used among North Africans from the states that were colonies of France and Italy in the late 19th and early 20th centuries.
-Berber also is spoken mainly by many Moroccans (in fact, in Morocco, the people who speak Berber is, according various estimates, between 45% and 60% of the population) and Algerians (in Algeria represent between the 25% and the 45% of population) in United States.
+While the Arabic language is shared by most North African people – although in their particular dialects such as Moroccan Arabic or Tunisian Arabic, berber also is spoken mainly by many Moroccans (in fact, in Morocco, the people who speak Berber is, according various estimates, between 45% and 60% of the population) and Algerians (in Algeria represent between the 25% and the 45% of population) in United States.
 The majority of the Isleños speak English, but there still some people who speak a Canarian Spanish of the 18th century.
 The more recent Canarian immigrants; as they are Spanish, they speak Spanish.

 Organizations

 Although some organizations created by North Africans in the United States are directed to the Muslim community general, there also associations directed specifically to the North African community of United States.
 This is the case of the Maghreb Association of North America (MANA), an organization created by Moroccan and Algerian Americans in Chicago with the goal of helping new immigrants from North Africa adapt to American life while maintaining the basic principles that consists of Islam, particularly of the Sunni branch.
 This organization is specifically directed to North African immigrants because they have not been associated closely with the Muslim people of Middle East.

 The Amazigh Cultural Association in America (ACAA) is a non-profit organization established in the New Jersey state.
 This organization's goal is to promote the Amazigh (Berber) language and culture in the United States.
 The United Amazigh Algerian (UAAA), a nonreligious association based in the San Francisco bay area, also have a like goal of boosting the Berber culture in North America and beyond.
-Another Amazigh organization is the Amazigh American Association of Washington, DC.
+Other Amazigh organizations are the Amazigh American Association of Washington, D.C. and the Boston Amazigh Community.

-Many organizations are directed to specific ancestral groups like the Friends of Morocco, the Algerian American Association of Northern California, and the New Sudan-American Hope (NSAH) founded in 1999 by a group of Sudanese from Rochester, Minnesota, to help Sudanese refugees in aspects such as language and skill.
+Many organizations are directed to specific ancestral groups like the Friends of Morocco and the Algerian American Association of Northern California.